Understanding Our Judicial Metrics

 Excessive Sentences & Reductions

 What it is: The number of times appellate courts have found a judge’s sentence “excessive” or “unduly harsh” and the total years they have removed from those sentences.
+This metric only measures sentence reductions after trial; it excludes reductions following guilty pleas.

 Why it’s relevant: These rare findings, made by panels of 2-5 appellate judges, indicate that the judge was unusually severe in their sentencing decisions.